helsmy/ahk_AEE/README.md

   - Emit(type, params*)
     - Emit a specific event
     - params:
-      - type event name waited
+      - type: event name waited
-      - params* params to be passed to each listener
+      - params*: params to be passed to each listener
   - EmitImmediate(type, params*)
     - Emit a specific event and execute each listener as quick as possible
     - params:
-      - type event name waited
+      - type: event name waited
-      - params* params to be passed to each listener
+      - params*: params to be passed to each listener